 So now that we understand what we are actually talking about, how can we utilise and benefit from these machines within our businesses?

-Once upon a time, measuring stockpile volumes was a somewhat precarious task.
+Once upon a time, conventional surveying measurements of stockpile volumes was a somewhat precarious task.
 It meant climbing over the pile with GPS equipment and taking coordinates from several locations.
 This method was far from accurate nor was it an efficient use of a surveyors time.
 In addition to this the safety aspect was far from ideal.

 This method usually meant gathering data over the course of a few days.
 Then it was a matter of crunching numbers to come up with a final figure and then compiling the report.
 In many cases, this process could take up to a week or more.

 Now with the use of aerial surveying using drones, this process can be completed in a matter of hours.
 Once the flight plan has been created, the task is completed autonomously from take-off to landing via autopilot controlling software running from a tablet or laptop.
 The images are take autonomously via the same software and stored on an SD card housed on the drone.

 These images are then downloaded and analysed by state of the art imaging software to produce point clouds.
 Stockpile volume measurements can then be derived using this software with the click of a mouse.
 All in a fraction of the time of conventional methods.

 One other such use for drones within mining is the ability for us to map any given area.
 Open cut mines are continually changing and the use of drones to take aerial images to create maps, 3D models, digital terrain maps (DTM) and digital surface models (DSM) has changed the way mines monitor their operations.
 These derivatives can be particularly useful pre and post blasting ensuring the objectives were completed.
 In addition to the comparison, it also gives a completely up to date model allowing personnel to track change over time.